jbsiraudin/jbsiraudin.github.io/blog/2021-09-20-spiderman-dolly.md

 x_{1} = \frac{tan(\frac{\alpha}{2})}{tan(\frac{\alpha}{2*z})}*x_{0} = a*x_{0}
 $$

-You can control below the zoom factor to see how $a$ evolves on the drawing:
+You can see below how $a$ evolves according to the zoom factor on this drawing:

 <Dolly />